 6. Use only dry wood.
 The Firebox is very efficient and you'll maximize heat efficiency by burning high quality dry wood like cedar.
 It'll not only expedite the initial heat time, but you'll use less of it and the water will retain it's heat for much longer.

-When you initially fill the tub from empty, it takes about 3 hours to heat, or 5 hours for the 6-8 person tub.
-There are a couple things that can influence this: 1.
-The quality of your wood and 2.
-The temperature of the water you're heating.
-Dry cedar burns exceptionally well, and will heat fast, making it a great fire starter for your tub.
-By getting it going quicker, you'll reduce heat time.
-Your heat time may also vary depending on the time of year.
+From an initial fill, your AlumiTub will take 2-4 hours to heat, or 5-6 hours for the Large tub, depending on the temperature outside and the temperature of your water.
+Heat time will also vary depending on the time of year.
 If you live in a colder climate, heating your tub from the first fill in the dead of winter may take longer - so fill it up, light the fire, enjoy your dinner and head back out when the dishes are done.

-2. How Well Is Heat Retained in Your AlumiTubs?
+2. How Well Is Heat Retained in an AlumiTub?